davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 With this component you can add a time-based cover.
 You have to set triggering scripts to open, close and stop the cover.
 Position is calculated based on the fraction of time spent by the cover travelling up or down.
 You can set position from within Home Assistant using service calls.
 When you use this component, you forget about the cover's original remote controllers or switches, because there's no feedback from the cover about its real state, state is assumed based on the last command sent from Home Assistant.

 You can adapt it to your requirements, actually any cover system could be used which uses 3 triggers: up, stop, down.
-The idea is to embed your triggers into scripts which can be hooked into this component with Home Assistant scripts.
+The idea is to embed your triggers into scripts which can be hooked into this component via config.
 For example, you can use RF-bridge or dual-gang switch running Tasmota firmware integrated like in the examples shown below.

 ## Installation
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)